drikusroor/note-geval/README.md

 2. Click **Settings** > **Add** and add `ghcr.io`.
 3. Search for your image (e.g., `ghcr.io/your-username/note-geval`).
 4. Download the `latest` tag.
-5. Create a container using the image, mapping port 3000 and the volumes as described below.
+5. Create a container using the image, mapping the port (default 3000) and the volumes as described below.

 **B. Build on NAS**
-1. Clone this repository directly onto your NAS...
+1. Clone this repository directly onto your NAS (via SSH or Git Server).
+2. Create a `.env` file in the root with your credentials, including `PORT` if you want to change it.
+3. Open **Container Manager**, go to **Project**, click **Create**, and point it to the repository folder.
+4. It will use the `docker-compose.yml` to build and start the app.

+**C. Build Locally and Export**
 1. Build the image on your local machine: `docker build -t note-geval:latest .`
 2. Save the image: `docker save note-geval:latest > note-geval.tar`
 3. Upload the `.tar` file to your NAS and import it in **Container Manager** > **Image** > **Add** > **From File**.